rahmansiddique/HomeTime/README.md

 # HomeTime
-This is s a test project to work on CircleCi
+This is s a test project to work on CircleCii